wickipedia -- vegetarian food poisoning

 crops, used on parks and school grounds and sold to you as a soil amendment.
 While the smoking gun appears to

-blame of E. coli contamination on cattle operations and dairy farms, you need to look at where the fodder and
+place the blame of E. coli contamination on cattle operations and dairy farms, you need to look at where the fodder and

 water come from.
 The same is true for the E. coli contaminated spinach in Salinas Valley where sewage effluent is used

-12,000 acres of crops.
+to irrigate about 12,000 acres of crops.
 We also need to look at the composted sewage sludge/manure used in the

 valley which also contain disease organisms..